Tiejha Hobson, Registered MBACP, BA(Hons) 1st Class, H.Dip., Adv.Cert., CQSW.

-I have over 30 years experience (see below) working in the public and voluntary sectors, including NHS, helping people to cope better, and empowering them to deal with the tough times;including those relating to LGBT issues, domestic violence, sexual abuse, drug/alcohol addictions,and bereavement and loss, etc.
+I have over 37 years experience (see below) working in the public and voluntary sectors, including NHS, helping people to cope better, empowering them to deal with the tough times, and generally, improving quality of life;including those relating to LGBT and race issues, domestic violence, sexual abuse, drug/alcohol addictions,and bereavement and loss, etc.

 About My Practice

-My small but professional, private practice, is based in a rural area of Retford and is easily accessible from Nottinghamshire, Lincolnshire, Derbyshire and South Yorkshire (Doncaster area).
-It offers a quiet location and non-clinical atmosphere, with good off road parking, providing privacy.
+My small but professional, private practice, is based in the Retford area, and is easily accessible from Nottinghamshire, Lincolnshire, Derbyshire and South Yorkshire (Doncaster).
+It offers a quiet non-clinical atmosphere, with off road parking, providing privacy.
 For those with severe mobility issues, home visits within reasonable distance from my practice, may be negotiated.

 Counselling/therapy is tailored to your individual needs, and is discussed at our first meeting prior to any commitment.
 I integrate other counselling techniques, such as CBT and Mindfulness, in addition to Psychodynamic or Humanistic therapy.
-But the aim of our first meeting, is to talk about whatever issues you need support with and the best way that I can help you to move forward.
+But the aim of our first meeting, is to focus on whatever issues you need support with and the best way that I can help you to move forward.

 Training, qualifications & experience